- Education News

 What is the difficulty level of JEE Main BArch paper?

-JEE Main BArch paper is of moderate to difficult in the January session.
+JEE Main BArch paper is of moderate to difficult in the January session, last year.
 Mathematics and Aptitude are moderate while the drawing section was a little bit difficult.

 How was JEE Main btech paper difficulty level?

-JEE Main BTech paper will be held on January 22, 23, 24, 28, and 29, 2025.
+JEE Main BTech paper is being conducted in April 2026.
 The paper analysis will be released soon as the exam shift is successfully conducted.

 Loading...